ugenloc/ugenloc/README.md

 ### Hi there 👋, Here Is What I'm Currently Working On!

 - 🔭 I’m currently working on ...
-Decentralized Applications
+Machine learning and deep learning applications.
 - 🌱 I’m currently learning Tensorflow
 - 👯 I’m looking to collaborate on machine learning and blockchain projects
-- 🤔 I’m looking for help with starting and scaling a software company
+- 🤔 I’m looking for help with joining a tech company as a tensorflow developer
 - 💬 Ask me about anything
 - 📫 How to reach me: ... ugenloc@quantmodel.ai
 - 😄 Pronouns: He/Him